Thames Valley Police: Chiltern Transport Consortium

 Thames Valley Police is the lead force in the Chiltern Transport Consortium (CTC), providing the fleet and maintenance for 6 different police forces.
 Members include the British Transport Police, Civil Nuclear Constabulary, Bedfordshire Police, Hertfordshire Police and Cambridgeshire Police.

 Thames Valley Police Museum

 The Thames Valley Police Museum is located within Sulhamstead House, known locally as the 'White House', at Sulhamstead in the English county of Berkshire.
 The site was formerly the headquarters of the Berkshire Constabulary, and is now the training centre for the Thames Valley Police.
-The museum is open by appointment.
+The museum is open by appointment and on Wednesdays 12-1pm.

 The museum includes displays on the history of Thames Valley Police and the five police forces that were amalgamated to form the force in 1968; the Buckinghamshire Constabulary, the Berkshire Constabulary, Oxford City Police, the Oxfordshire Constabulary and the Reading Borough Police.
 The museum's collections include items from the Great Train Robbery of 1963, uniforms, equipment, medals, photographs, scenes of crime evidence, and occurrence and charge books.

 In 2006, the exhibition space of the museum was renovated.
 Since September 2017, the museum has been temporarily closed prior to relocation.